mnmickelson/portfolio/README.md

 - **Presentation_InventoryOptimization.pdf**: A presentation on sales optimization, including analyses of seasonalization, market trends, and strategies for optimizing inventory and pricing.

+### Project
+- **Project_BlackHistoryMonth.pdf**: A report of findings from utilizing the discoveries in the artist demographics analysis and inventory optimization projects to calculate ideal inventory levels for a Black History Month promotion.

 ### Jupyter Notebooks
 - **WALRUS_SalesAnalysis.ipynb**: Jupyter notebook for data cleaning, exploratory data analysis, and visualizations presented in the artist demographics analysis.